sao-eht/ehthops/docs/source/components.rst

 calibration solutions.
 Scripts in the EAT that perform additional calibration steps are also used to generate control files which are passed to `fourfit` in the next stage.

-At the time of writing, multi-band data processing is not supported by the pipeline.
+Automatic simultaneous multi-band data processing is not supported by the pipeline yet.
 Each band is processed independently.
-To avoid code duplication, all steps in each stage of band 1 are symlinked to the corresponding steps in the other bands.
+To avoid code duplication, symbolic links to scripts in band 1 (**hops-b1**) are used to run other bands.

 The pipeline consists of the following stages::